 The Company is a separate legal entity from its subsidiaries and does not have significant operations of its own.
 Dividends from the Bank provide a significant source of cash for the Company.
 The availability of dividends from the Bank is limited by various statutes and regulations.
 Under these statutes and regulations, the Bank is not permitted to pay dividends on its capital stock to the Company, its sole stockholder, if the dividend would reduce the stockholders' equity of the Bank below the amount of the liquidation account established in connection with the mutual-to-stock conversion.
-Federal savings banks may pay dividends without the approval of its primary federal regulator only if they meet applicable regulatory capital requirements before and after the payment of the dividends and total dividends do not exceed net income to date over the calendar year plus its retained net income over the preceding two years.
-Although the Bank's capital exceeded applicable regulatory requirements at December 31, 2012, the Bank did not have sufficient net income over the preceding two years to pay a dividend to the Company without receiving prior regulatory approval.
+Federal savings banks may pay dividends and total dividends do not exceed net income to date over the calendar year plus its retained net income over the preceding two years.
+Although the Bank's capital exceeded applicable regulatory requirements at December 31, 2013, the Bank did not have sufficient net income over the preceding two years to pay a dividend to the Company without receiving prior regulatory approval.
+The Company has also reserved \$5.0 million of its available cash to maintain its ability to serve as a source of financial strength to the Bank.
 If in the future, the Company utilizes its available cash for other purposes and the Bank is unable to pay dividends to the Company, the Company may not have sufficient funds to pay dividends.